 There are exciting new developments in FSHD genetic testing.
-A new genetic test for FSHD is now being offered by PerkinElmer Genomics, a global company known for scientific and medical testing services.
+A genetic test for FSHD is now being offered by PerkinElmer Genomics, a global company known for scientific and medical testing services.
 Other companies and groups are likely to follow suit.
 This is the first major innovation in FSHD genetic testing in nearly three decades to “reach the clinic”—available for your doctor to order.

 For patients and families, this development has a number of advantages:

 - This new test for FSHD Type 1 is expected to be 2-3 times less expensive than current alternatives;

 - The company offers a comprehensive test for 132 other neuromuscular conditions including FSHD Type 2 in addition to the FSHD Type 1 assay;

 - The test includes genomics support to your physician to explain what the test means for you and your family.

 This article explains why this is such an important advancement in FSHD testing, and also puts into the context of the bigger picture of how innovations in genetic testing can affect research and clinical trials.

 Why seek a genetic test?